laszloszurok/hugo-website/content/blog/dwm-rice.md

 After you have the restartsig patch, rebuild dwm.
 You have to restart it manually now, but after that, you can use the Mod+ctrl+shift+q keycombination to refresh dwm.
 No more logouts.

 ## Customizing the tag indicators
-The [activetagindicatorbar](https://dwm.suckless.org/patches/activetagindicatorbar/) patch draws a little bar above the tag numbers instead of a square.
+The {{< target-blank title="activetagindicatorbar" url="https://dwm.suckless.org/patches/activetagindicatorbar/" >}} patch draws a little bar above the tag numbers instead of a square.
 I just think it looks better and I'm also gonna customize it.
 Apply the patch in the exact same way as I showed above.
 Refresh dwm to see the changes.

 I want to make the indicator bars a little smaller and I want them to be always filled.
 Open up dwm.c and locate the following part: